cs1302uga/cs1302-tutorials/packages2.md

 When Java code uses other Java code, that creates a dependency.
 Most of the programs that you've written have used code provided by Oracle under the various `java` subpackages.
-When you compile, those dependencies are automatically included on the class path.
-However, when your code depends on code that's not included with Java (e.g., code that you or someone else has written), you need to let `javac` know where the _compiled_ version of that depedency is.
+When you compile, those dependencies are automatically included on the classpath.
+However, when your code depends on code that's not included with Java (e.g., code that you or someone else has written), you need to let `javac` know where the _compiled_ version of that dependency is.

 1. Let's extend the code we wrote in the previous tutorial.
 Create a `cs1302.util.HelloUtility` class under `src`.
    **Remember,** the fully qualified name (FQN) implies a specific directory structure and package statement requirement with respect to `HelloUtility.java`.
-You will need to add the `util` directory in the proper place in your current directory hierarchy.
+You must add the `util` directory in the proper place in your current directory hierarchy.

-1. Write the code to declare the `cs1302.util.HelloUtility` class making sure to include the proper class declaration and package statement at the top.
+1. Write the code to declare the `cs1302.util.HelloUtility` class, including the proper class declaration and package statement at the top.
 Then, within the class declaration, add the following method: